-Venezuela's Leopoldo Lopez released from prison
+Venezuelan opposition leader Leopoldo Lopez released from prison

 Spanish Prime Minister Mariano Rajoy, who has advocated for the release of Venezuelan political prisoners, posted on Twitter that he was "happy that @LeopoldoLopez has come home to @LilianTintori and their children."

-Lopez's wife, Lilian Tintori, had tweeted Friday that she had been able to see him for an hour.
+Lopez's wife, Lilian Tintori, said Friday via Twitter that she had been able to see him for an hour.

 "I demand that tomorrow I can visit him with my children," she tweeted.